 Topics interested in supervising

-I am particularly interested in supervising PhD students researching topics related to looked after children, child and family social work, social work decision making and organisational culture in social service and social welfare organisations.
+I am particularly interested in supervising PhD students researching topics related to looked after children/ people with care experience, child and family social work, social work decision making and organisational culture in social service and social welfare organisations.

-If you are interested in being supervised by Autumn Roesch-Marsh, please see the links below for more information:
+If you are interested in being supervised by Autumn Roesch-Marsh, please see the links below (opening in new windows) for more information: